jhylin/Adverse_drug_reactions/README.md

 4_Prevent_overfit_note.qmd - the [note post](https://jhylin.github.io/Data_in_life_blog/posts/22_Simple_dnn_adrs/4_Prevent_overfit_note.html) that shows 3 different probable strategies that can be used to minimise model overfitting when using PyTorch (may be extended to other machine learning algorithms as well)

+*Notebooks with file names starting with 5-1 to 5-3 and 6 are currently my draft practise runs only (they may be changed in the near future e.g. reduction in notebook numbers).*

 #### **Other files**:

 A few different Python scripts are used in the 2_ADR_regressor.ipynb notebook: